-Acting Pentagon chief makes first Afghanistan trip before next round of peace talks
+Acting Pentagon chief lands in Afghanistan, supports Kabul role in peace talks

 Ghani’s government has been shut out of the evolving peace talks between Taliban negotiators and U.S. envoys, with the hardline Islamist movement branding his government a U.S. puppet.
 Kabul is also concerned that a sharp drawdown of U.S. forces could lead to chaos in the region.

-“It is important that the Afghan government is involved in discussions regarding Afghanistan,” Shanahan told a small group of reporters travelling with him on the unannounced trip.
+“It is important that the Afghan government is involved in discussions regarding Afghanistan,” Shanahan told a small group of reporters traveling with him on the unannounced trip.

 “The Afghans have to decide what Afghanistan looks like in the future.
 It’s not about the U.S., it is about Afghanistan,” he said.